vrischmann/zig-picohttpparser/README.md

 # zig-picohttpparser

-This is a small Zig wrapper to use [picohttpparser](https://github.com/h2o/picohttpparser)
+This is a small Zig wrapper to use [picohttpparser](https://github.com/h2o/picohttpparser).

+`picohttpparser` could be used directly but this wrapper makes it feel more idiomatic Zig.

 This package leverages the Zig build system and is based on [zig-picohttpparser-sys](https://github.com/vrischmann/zig-picohttpparser-sys).